gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

     * There could be permanent categories like “for beginners” or other categories.
     * There can also be changing categories like “editor’s picks,” “trending,” “most popular,” etc.
 * Show (or at least explain) what plugins do (preview) before installation.
-    * Make sure READme files are filled out with instructions and a list of sites that use the plugin.
+    * Make sure README files are filled out with instructions and a list of sites that use the plugin.
     * Possible showcase every week?
 * Make it easy to share plugins they build and/or plugins they like.
     * A huge thank you to @jlengstorf and all involved in building the [Plugin Authoring page in the docs](https://www.gatsbyjs.org/docs/plugin-authoring/#what-files-does-gatsby-look-for-in-a-plugin)